 - Sign up and access EndNote here (unproxied version): EndNote Web

 - This tutorial will help you get started: EndNote Tutorial

 (Note: If you use a different citation manager like BibTex, Easybib, Mendeley, or Zotero, we can try to troubleshoot some basic questions but may not be able to provide the same level of support as we do with EndNote.)

 2. If you want to manage references manually, try:

-The "Cite" Feature: The CSB/SJU Libraries’ catalog and many journal databases include a “Cite” feature that lets you select a citation style and then copy and paste a computer-generated citation into your bibliography.
+The "Cite" Feature: The CSB and SJU Libraries’ catalog and many journal databases include a “Cite” feature that lets you select a citation style and then copy and paste a computer-generated citation into your bibliography.
 Further instructions are available here.

 Other Citation Style Resources: Below the style guide cover images on this page we've included links to recommended resources for these four common citation styles: APA, Chicago, CSE, and MLA.
-The CSB/SJU Libraries have print (and when available, online or eBook) copies of official style guides.
+The CSB and SJU Libraries have print (and when available, online or eBook) copies of official style guides.
 We also recommend the Purdue OWL website for its extensive citation guidelines and examples.

 Plagiarism, copyright, and citation are just as important when creating multimedia as when you are writing a paper.
 Video, podcasts, online digital exhibits, and more all have the same requirements as a written paper to cite sources and make sure you aren't incorrectly using something that is protected by copyright.
 On our Video in the Curriculum and Podcasting and Audio in the Curriculum pages we have resources to help you think through these topics, such as: